Frequently Asked Questions

 You can get replacement parts and filters for ESPRO products, on our website.
 The filter design has changed over the years however all new filters are backwards compatible with older presses.

 Our filters have a polypropylene cage that’s BPA, BPS, and phthalate free.
-The mesh is made from stainless steel, and the seal is silicone.
+The seal is silicone.